hex-digital/bloom-modules/src/TabbedContent/Blocks/TabbedContent.md

 ## Module notes

+IMPORTANT - Uncomment Tabbed Content Post Type in poet.php and PostType.php to use tabbed content.

 ### Alpine.js
 The module is initalised as an Alpine component at the root of the module, within `tabbed-content.blade.php`.
 The module displays the active `tab` and `tabpanel` by checking what has been set to the `activePage` data.